eugeneh101/Capsino/README.md

 HOW TO PLAY: Just fork and clone the repo and run the entire code.
 Then, type "play.capsino()" and then you can play the game.
 Type as fast and accurately as you can; you have a time limit and an accuracy threshold.

-You are fighting against the clock.
+You are fighting against the clock!
-After the clock starts, Do NOT stop typing until you see your progress report.
+Do NOT stop typing until you see your progress report.
 There are Gold Standards.
-The secret is you don't have to get all the words/GS correct/
-BUT make sure you have the EXACT number of spaces or else AUTO-FAIL!
 And don't forget, you are being WATCHED...not by a watchman...but by the ever-present CLOCK.
 May the Turker Force be with you!